Denmark, Maine: History

 The land was once part of Pequawket (now Fryeburg), village of the Sokokis Abenaki Indians.
 Attacked by Captain John Lovewell in 1725 during Dummer's War, the tribe abandoned the area and fled to Canada.
 The township combined a grant made by the Massachusetts General Court to Fryeburg Academy, Foster's Gore and a strip from Brownfield.
 Several settlers came from Andover, Massachusetts.
-It was incorporated as Denmark on February 20, 1807, and named in a show of solidarity with Denmark.
-That country's capital, Copenhagen, was attacked in 1801 and 1807 by the Royal Navy, which in 1775 had attacked Portland.
+It was incorporated as Denmark on February 20, 1807 in the state of Massachusetts.
+Residents proposed several names and at the incorporation ceremony in the legislature, the governor selected Denmark as the official name.
+At present time, the reasons behind the name has become unclear, despite speculation.
+The town is not a Danish community.

 Farmers found the soil to be very stony and sandy, producing fair yields of potatoes, corn and oats.
 But the town did have excellent water powers at the streams, and mills were established to manufacture grain, long lumber, barrel staves, sashes, blinds and doors.
 Denmark Village was established at the foot of Moose Pond, whose outlet, Moose Pond Brook, provided the best water-power site.
 Today, the town is site of summer camps.
 Camp Wyonegonic, founded 1902, is the oldest girls' camp in the country.
 Also in Denmark is Camp Walden, established in 1916.
 Founded in 1994, the Denmark Arts Center is the latest addition to the town's culture.